Are Open Houses Worth It? When One Might Make Sense

 - Instagram & X: Generate excitement with eye-catching photos and engaging captions.
 Use relevant hashtags like #openhouse, #househunting, or #dreamhome to maximize reach and attract potential buyers searching for these terms.

-- Your agent’s platforms: Post the open house on your real estate agent’s personal website or blog, as well as the agency’s site.
+- Your agent’s platforms: Post the open house on your real estate agent’s personal website or blog, as well as on the agency’s site.
 This helps tap into a professional network of colleagues who may have clients looking for homes in your area.

 Don’t forget flyers and signage